Employment Rights Bill - Collective Redundancy Consultation

 Centralise how you track redundancies as small numbers of dismissals across sites and workplaces may in future trigger statutory consultation processes and mistakes will be costlier

-If an employer is planning 20 or more redundancies at one establishment within a 90-day period, they must consult with representatives of the affected employees.
+If an employer is planning 20 or more redundancies at one establishment (generally one workplace or site although it will depend on the circumstances) within a 90-day period, it must consult with representatives of the affected employees.

 This applies to ‘redundancies’ in the usual sense, and also where dismissals are used to change terms and conditions.
-(You can read more about changes to fire and rehire here.)
+(You can read more about how the ERA 2025 will impose restrictions on such ‘fire and rehire’ practices here.)

 Consultation must begin ‘in good time’ and at least 30 days before the first dismissal is proposed to take place.
 This rises to a minimum of 45 days if the proposal is to dismiss 100 or more employees.

-Failure to undertake proper collective consultation may result in ‘protective awards’ against employers of up to 90 days’ pay per employee.
+Failure to undertake proper collective consultation could result in ‘protective awards’ against employers of up to 90 days’ pay per employee.

-The Employment Rights Act will change the threshold that triggers the need for collective redundancy consultation.
+Looking ahead, the Employment Rights Act will also change the threshold that triggers the need for collective redundancy consultation.

-It is expected that from 2027, a collective redundancy consultation will be required where either:
+It is expected that from 2027, a collective redundancy consultation will be required where:

-• The employer proposes 20 or more redundancies at one establishment (which is the current threshold), or
+• The employer proposes 20 or more redundancies at one establishment, or

-These changes mean that statutory collective consultation could be triggered by small numbers of unconnected redundancies across different sites and workplaces if they happen within a 90-day period.
-However, employers will not need to consult all of the employee representatives together or try to reach the same agreement with all of them.
+These changes mean that statutory collective consultation could be triggered by small batches of unconnected redundancies across different establishments if their proposed termination dates fall within a 90-day period.
+However, employers will not in such circumstances need to consult all of the employee representatives together or try to reach the same agreement with all of them.

 What you need to do

 • Create centralised systems to track proposed redundancies across sites and workplaces.
-Remember you need to use the broad definition of a redundancy set out above.
+Remember you need to use the broad definition of a redundancy incorporating ‘fire and rehire’.

 • Strengthen relationships with employee representatives.
 Review your relationship with trade unions and other employee representatives and look for opportunities to build trust and improve communication.